Eighty percent of customers prefer a business that uses digital insight to provide a more personalized experience.

 With more businesses turning to digital, it’s more apparent that the future of marketing lies within the digital side of marketing.
-Every marketing campaign has to be designed for the digital world.
+Therefore, every marketing campaign has to be designed for the digital world.

-While you can try a lot of marketing strategies, one that continues to perform best is email marketing.
+While you can try many marketing strategies, one that continues to perform best is email marketing.
 It helps you stay connected with your target audience.

-If you want to know more about email marketing activities that can help your business grow, check out these seven ways that can boost your business.
+If you want to know more about email marketing activities that can help your business grow, check out these seven ways to boost your business.

 1. Lead Magnet & Audience Targeting

-One of the first principles of email marketing is to have a target audience.
+One of the first email marketing principles is to have a target audience.

 While this isn’t necessarily an email marketing activity, it’s a stepping stone to an email marketing activity.

-You need to know who your audience is, which includes demographics, interests, problem-solution, the whole 9 yards.
+You need to know your audience, including demographics, interests, problem-solution, and the whole nine yards.
 You need to know their behavior and how you can help them.
 The more you know about your audience, the higher chance of offering something that they want.